casa-albore-en/casa-albore-en.github.io/_pages/contacts.md

   * [homelidays.com](https://www.homelidays.com/hebergement/p6126084?flspusage=fl)
   * [airbnb.fr](https://www.airbnb.fr/rooms/924427)

-These websites take a commission for each rental - next time you rent, consider contacint us directly, it's cheaper for you and for us!
+These websites take a commission for each rental - renting with us is cheaper for both sides!